Surprised By A Stranger

 It turns out, I was right to settle in because this episode ended up being one of my favorites from the season.
 Not only was the host pretty good at what he did but the rest of the cast did great without him.
 Even the more convoluted sketches that seemed to run long kept my attention to the very end, which isn't a common thing to happen.

 This episode rekindled my energy to watch more than one episode in a day, which is good because I was beginning to burn through my backlog.
 I guess now that I've given it all this praise it time to share what I saw as I give you...

 The Wicker Breakdown:

-- Jack Burns then plays an old drunk that tries to talk to Gilda and Jane.
-He keeps on insisting that he knows them from Laugh In even though they were playing themselves from SNL.
+Jack Burns then plays an old drunk that tries to talk to Gilda and Jane.
+He keeps on insisting that he knows them from Laugh-In even though they were playing themselves from SNL.
 He went into a tale of being an old comedic writer and tries to get a gig on the show.
-He either knows this guy are is this guy because after they leave him he has the perfect Tear From a Clown moment.
+He either knows this guy is the actual guy because after they leave him, he has the perfect Tear From a Clown moment.